 3: Sword of The Stranger

 The film follows Kotaro, a hunted boy by a group of Ming swordsmen for a sinister purpose.
 Among the group is a fearsome Western fighter named Luo-Lang, whose only desire is to find a worthy opponent.
-Kotaro and his dog find “Nanashi,” a nameless ronin whose violent past has led him to forbid drawing his sword again.
+Kotaro and his dog find “Nanashi,” a nameless ronin whose aggressive past has led him to forbid drawing his sword again.
 When the Ming warriors clash with a feudal lord, a proud general, and monks divided between faith and survival, the reason behind the Ming group’s mission forges a bond between Nanashi, Kotaro, and his dog Tobimaru.

 Although sword fighting is very unrealistic, the film has some of the best sword-fighting scenes ever.
 The sword fights are exaggerated, making it look even more unrealistic and making it even more entertaining to watch.
 The sword fighting is also very stylish, with lots of jumps and twirls.
 This, combined with the music, makes the sword fights in the sword of the stranger some of the best sword fights you have ever watched.